wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 Before we dive into code, let's understand why **caching** is crucial for modern web applications.

 **The Problem:** Every time you click a zone, your game makes a network request to the OpenTrivia Database.
 This means:

 - **Slow loading** - Network requests take time
 - **Wasted bandwidth** - Downloading the same questions repeatedly
 - **Rate limiting** - APIs limit how often you can request data (OpenTrivia allows one request per 5 seconds)
 - **Poor user experience** - Users wait for content they've already seen

-**The Solution:** **Caching** stores API responses in the browser so subsequent requests are instant.
+**The Solution:** Store API responses locally in the browser so subsequent requests are instant.

 ### 💡 Why This Matters

-**Caching** is a fundamental performance optimization technique used by every major website and app.
-When you visit YouTube, Netflix, or Instagram, they cache images, videos, and data locally so your experience is fast and smooth. **Rate limiting** means APIs restrict request frequency to protect their servers — caching helps you avoid these limits while providing a better user experience.
+**Caching** is a fundamental performance optimization technique used in some form by every major website and app.
+When you visit YouTube, Netflix, or Instagram, they cache images, videos, and data locally so your experience is fast and smooth.

-### 🏆 Bonus Challenge

-Think about apps you use daily — can you identify what data they might be caching to improve performance?

 <a id="exploring-browser-storage"></a>